-The Women’s Health Channel helps us to understand some basic facts about midwife care.
 A midwife is a trained medical professional who attends a woman’s childbirth and provides support during labor.
-This woman will be in charge of supervising the general care of women and children during the birth and after delivery.
+This woman will be in charge of supervising the general care of both the woman and child during the birth and shortly after delivery.

-When there is a loving and qualified midwife during a pregnancy, in theory, this should reduce the length of labor, the need for excessive medication and the possibility of cesarean delivery.
-Midwives are either certified by a national organization or are registered nurses working on certification.
+When there is a loving and qualified midwife during a pregnancy, in theory, this could reduce the length of labor, the need for excessive medication and the possibility of cesarean delivery.
+Midwives are either certified by a national organization or are registered and certified nurses.

-Obviously, the qualified midwife is a very educated woman and one fully capable of helping a mother in need.
+Obviously, the qualified midwife is a very educated woman (although sometimes a man) and one fully capable of helping a mother in need.
 Why then are there instances of malpractice when a medical staff should be ready and able to care for the mother and child?

 According to the National Practitioner Databank, 484 cases of malpractice have been reported from 1999 to 2005.
-WrongDiagnosis.com shows us that midwife lawsuits stemmed from some of the following situations:
+Data shows us that most midwife lawsuits stemmed from some of the following situations:

 - Obstetrics (Medicine)